benn888/PRONAME/README.md

 The HQ duplex reads will now undergo a serie of processing steps wrapped in the proname_refine script:

-* They are clustered according to a similarity threshold defined by the `--clusterid` argument;
+* They will be clustered according to a similarity threshold defined by the `--clusterid` argument;
-* The centroid sequence is extracted from each cluster;
+* The centroid sequence will be extracted from each cluster;
-* 300 other reads, defined as 'sub-reads', are randomly extracted from each cluster;
+* 300 other reads, defined as 'sub-reads', will be randomly extracted from each cluster;
-* Each centroid sequence is polished using its associated sub-reads to generate an error-corrected consensus sequence;
+* Each centroid sequence will be polished using its associated sub-reads to generate an error-corrected consensus sequence;
-* Chimera sequences are removed;
+* Chimera sequences will be removed;
 * The generated files can then be imported into QIIME2 if desired, by setting the `--qiime2import` argument to 'yes'.

 ~~~